 Seward Towers Renovation: Redesign is the asset manager and holds seats on the board of directors for the Seward Towers, one of the largest Project Based Section 8 projects in the Midwest, with 640 units in two high rise buildings.
 In 2017, these properties completed the process to refinance, renovate and preserve affordability for the next 20 years.
 Click here for more about this project.

 Milwaukee Avenue Townhomes: Redesign is the general partner and asset manager of Milwaukee Avenue Townhomes, a 12 unit HUD 236 project we co-developed back in 1974 when Redesign was a very new organization.
-We are in the process of converting these units to Project Based Section 8 to ensure their affordability extends decades into the future.
+In 2017, Redesign successfully converted these units to Project Based Section 8 to ensure their affordability extends decades into the future.
 In 2019, Redesign will undertake significant renovations, including new kitchens, roofs and exterior paint.

 Matthews Park Townhomes: Redesign is the owner and operator of Matthews Park Townhomes, a 24 unit project-based Section 8 scattered site property in Seward.
 These family units include 1, 2, 3 and 4 bedroom townhomes, providing a much needed rental housing option in this high demand neighborhood.
-We are currently in the process of negotiating a new 20 year Section 8 contract, which will keep these units affordable, and financially stable, for the next 20 years.
+In 2016, Redesign negotiated a new 20 year Section 8 contract, which will keep these units affordable, and financially stable, for the next 20 years.